 Are you just starting on your Arabic language learning journey?
-Maybe you’re travelling to an Arabic speaking country and want to pick up some fun ways to connect with the locals.
+Maybe you’re traveling to an Arabic-speaking country and want to pick up some fun ways to connect with the locals.
 Either way, learning how to say hello in Arabic is a great way to accomplish both!

 As in any other culture, it’s polite to greet people you know, even casually, the first time you see them.
 Arabs say “hello” in various ways, and each greeting has a corresponding response.
 Usually, hello in Arabic is expressed with a warm smile followed by questions about other’s health and well-being.
 Let’s get into all of the different and colorful greetings that Arabic has to offer.

 Read next: 11 Essential Ways to Say Goodbye in Arabic

 Hello in Arabic at a Glance

 You are welcome